Hassanfarooq92/IR/README.md

 ## Description:

-This repository uses three datasets from UCI dateset repository for text classification using Naive Bayes, Rocchio (Nearest Centroid) and K Nearest Neighbor Algorithm.
+This repository contains text classification using Naive Bayes, Rocchio (Nearest Centroid) and K Nearest Neighbor Algorithm.
+The three datasets it uses are from UCI dateset repository for

 ## Datasets: